Ammar0021/Stream-Scoop/README.md

 # Stream Scoop

-A simple yet powerful script that lets you download videos, audios, and subtitles from a wide range of websites
+A sleek script to grab videos, audios, and subtitles from most sites.

 ## Requirements